miriam-lau/Lullaby/README.md

 ## Technology
 Lullaby is a website created using JavaScript, HTML and CSS.
 Additional frontend technologies include:
-- Sounds: To create sounds, Buzz, JavaScript library was used for playing sounds on the website, and sound fonts simulating grand piano music notes were from by jobro (www.freesound.org).
+- Sounds: To create sounds, Buzz JavaScript library was used for playing sounds on the website, and sound fonts of grand piano music notes were from by jobro (www.freesound.org).
 Computer keys were mapped to each sound font and upon a keydown event, the Buzz library played the associated sound font.

 ```js
 $(document).keydown( function(event) {